NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/WEUQ/exampleShearBuilding9/README.rst

-.. lblWE-Example9:
+.. _lblWE-Example9:

 9 Story Building: Sampling and Reliability Analysis
 ===================================================

 Consider the problem of uncertainty quantification in a nine story steel building.
 The building being modelled is the 9 story LA building presented in the FEMA-355C report.
 From the description in Appendix B of the FEMA document the building is a **150** ft square building with a height above ground of **120** ft with a weight of approx. **19,800** kips.
 Eigenvalues are shown in Table 5.1. of the FEMA document to be between **2.3** sec and **2.2** sec depending on connection detals.
 For this example (and for demonstrative purposes only), this building will be modelled as a shear building with **10** nodes and **9** elements, as shown in following figure.
-For loading, the Stochastic Wind Generation tool will be used with the gust wind speed being treated as a random variable with a normal distribtion described by a mean :math:`\mu_{gustWS}=20 \mathrm{mph}` and standard deviation :math:`\sigma_{gustWS} =3 \mathrm{mph}` (COV = 15%).
+For loading, the Stochastic Wind Generation tool will be used with the gust wind speed being treated as a random variable with a normal distribtion described by a mean :math:`\mu_{gustWS}=20 \mathrm{mph}` and standard deviation :math:`\sigma_{gustWS} =3 \mathrm{mph}`.

 .. figure:: figures/9story.png
    :align: center